open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 {{% alert title="Note" color="info" %}}

-On this page you will learn, how you can add traces, metrics and logs to your code _manually_.
+On this page you will learn how you can add traces, metrics and logs to your code _manually_.
 But, you are not limited to only use one kind of
 instrumentation: use
 [automatic instrumentation](/docs/instrumentation/js/automatic/) to get started